oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

             }
 ```

-*Example XYZ linking a component from a SPDX SBOM:*
+*Example XYZ linking a component from an SPDX SBOM:*

 ```
           "x_generic_uris": [